What is muslin?

 Muslins Care Guide

-Our sensory playmats are fully machine washable, simply reshape once dry.
+Our sensory playmats are fully machine washable, simply reshape if needed once dry.

-Our knotted comforters are made of double layer 100% bamboo muslin.
+Our knotted comforters are made of double layer 100% organic cotton muslin.
 As muslin dries quickly they do not need to be unknotted, simply pop in the wash as per the care instructions.

-Made from 100% cotton, simply wash at 40 degrees and reshape whilst damp if needed.
-Avoid tumble drying.
+Made from 100% cotton muslins, simply wash at 40 degrees and reshape whilst damp if needed.
+Can be tumble dried at a low heat.